nearai/nearai/aws_runner/README.md

 # NearAI AWS Runner
 A docker container that runs on AWS Lambda to run NearAI agents.
  * This is invoked by the NearAI Api server or NearAI cli.
- * The runner calls back to the NearAI Api server to for inference, to fetch agent code (not implemented yet), and to fetch and store environments (not implemented yet).
+ * The runner calls back to the NearAI Api server for inference, to fetch agent code (not implemented yet), and to fetch and store environments (not implemented yet).